apache/flink/docs/dev/stream/state/custom_serialization.md

 as the serializer snapshot is defined in the `writeSnapshot` and `readSnapshot` methods.

 Note that the snapshot's own write schema may also need to change over time (e.g. when you wish to add more information about the serializer to the snapshot).
-To facilitate this, snapshot's are versioned, with the current version number defined in the `getCurrentVersion` method.
-On restore when the serializer snapshot is read from savepoints, the version of the schema that the snapshot was written in will be provided to the `readSnapshot` method so that the read implementation can handle different versions.
+To facilitate this, snapshots are versioned, with the current version number defined in the `getCurrentVersion` method.
+On restore, when the serializer snapshot is read from savepoints, the version of the schema in which the snapshot was written in will be provided to the `readSnapshot` method so that the read implementation can handle different versions.

 At restore time, the logic that detects whether or not the new serializer's schema has changed should be implemented in the `resolveSchemaCompatibility` method.
-When prior registered state is registered again with new serializers in the restored execution of an operator, the new serializer is provided to the prior serializer's snapshot via this method.
+When previous registered state is registered again with new serializers in the restored execution of an operator, the new serializer is provided to the previous serializer's snapshot via this method.
 This method returns a `TypeSerializerSchemaCompatibility` representing the result of the compatibility resolution, which can be one of the following:

- 1. **`TypeSerializerSchemaCompatibility.compatibleAsIs()`**: this result signals that the new serializer is compatible, meaning that the new serializer has identical schema with the prior serializer.
+ 1. **`TypeSerializerSchemaCompatibility.compatibleAsIs()`**: this result signals that the new serializer is compatible, meaning that the new serializer has identical schema with the previous serializer.
 It is possible that the new serializer has been reconfigured in the `resolveSchemaCompatibility` method so that it is compatible.
- 2. **`TypeSerializerSchemaCompatibility.compatibleAfterMigration()`**: this result signals that the new serializer has a different serialization schema, and it is possible to migrate from the old schema by using the prior serializer (which recognizes the old schema) to read bytes into state objects, and then rewriting the object back to bytes with the new serializer (which recognizes the new schema).
+ 2. **`TypeSerializerSchemaCompatibility.compatibleAfterMigration()`**: this result signals that the new serializer has a different serialization schema, and it is possible to migrate from the old schema by using the previous serializer (which recognizes the old schema) to read bytes into state objects, and then rewriting the object back to bytes with the new serializer (which recognizes the new schema).
  3. **`TypeSerializerSchemaCompatibility.incompatible()`**: this result signals that the new serializer has a different serialization schema, but it is not possible to migrate from the old schema.

-The last bit of detail is how the prior serializer is obtained in the case that migration is required.
+The last bit of detail is how the previous serializer is obtained in the case that migration is required.
-Another important role of a serializer's `TypeSerializerSnapshot` is that it serves as a factory to restore the prior serializer.
-More specifically, the `TypeSerializerSnapshot` should implement the `restoreSerializer` method to instantiate a serializer instance that recognizes the prior serializer's schema and configuration, and can therefore safely read data written by the prior serializer.
+Another important role of a serializer's `TypeSerializerSnapshot` is that it serves as a factory to restore the previous serializer.
+More specifically, the `TypeSerializerSnapshot` should implement the `restoreSerializer` method to instantiate a serializer instance that recognizes the previous serializer's schema and configuration, and can therefore safely read data written by the previous serializer.

 ### How Flink interacts with the `TypeSerializer` and `TypeSerializerSnapshot` abstractions